J5kinner/J5kinner/README.md

 - 🔭 I’m currently working on Building a website for MQ Widening Participation Unit called Leap Imagine That https://leapimaginethat.web.app/CareerWheelPage
 - 🌱 I’m currently learning ReactJS and web hosting while studying software engineering
-- 👯 I’m looking to collaborate on any web projects
 - 💬 Ask me about Building web applications with React
 - 📫 How to reach me: jonah.lee.skinner@gmail.com
 - ⚡ Fun fact: I was a lifeguard at Sydney Olympic Park for 2 years